 The courses differentiated between technical training and awareness-raising.
 ‘Teaching someone a new logging technique is much easier than changing their attitude,’ says Phan Van Phuoc, Deputy Managing Director of the Ben Hai Forestry Company.

 In addition to practical skills, the participants learned about the importance of sustainability in the timber industry.
 For example, they learned why, in the long term, mixed cropping promises higher yields than monocultures and discovered the advantages of longer harvest cycles.
 ‘That’s what really impressed me about the project – the fact that our people are now more knowledgeable about environmental protection and think for themselves,’ says Phan.

-With support from ForestFinance and sequa, the Ben Hai Forestry Company thus had laid the foundations for a successful future.
+With support from ForestFinance, the Ben Hai Forestry Company thus had laid the foundations for a successful future.
 But the project had another key aim: to strengthen sustainable forest management practices by other actors outside Ben Hai’s ambit.

 Based on the experience gained in manager and worker training, the partners therefore devised a detailed set of guidelines for sustainable forest management that was translated into both Vietnamese and English.
 Establishing contact with the local Department of Agriculture and Rural Development (DARD) proved successful: on 26 September 2013, the Quang Tri Provincial People’s Committee (PPC) officially adopted the guidelines as the basis for future practice-based basic and further training across the province.

 As part of an awareness-raising campaign, ForestFinance attended a number of workshops and media events in the region and recommended the guidelines to representatives of neighbouring provinces.
 By all criteria, the project was a success.